 In large-scale strategy we can use our troops to confuse the enemy on the field.
 Observing the enemy's spirit, we can make him think, "Here?
 There?
 Like that?
 Like this?
 Slow?
-Fast?".
-Victory is certain when the enemy is caught up in a rhythm which confuses his spirit.
+Fast?"
+Victory is certain when the enemy is caught up in a rhythm that confuses his spirit.

 In single combat, we can confuse the enemy by attacking with varied techniques when the chance arises.
-Feint a thrust or cut, or make the enemy think you are going to close with him, and when he is confused you can easily win.
+Feint a thrust or cut, or make the enemy thing you are going close to him, and when he is confused you can easily win.